-There's nothing so refreshing as a cold, freshly poured pint, but at the moment it is something of a difficulty to obtain one.
+There's nothing so refreshing as a cold, freshly poured pint.

-And with lockdown still on - not to mention grim winter weather - the prospect of a home beer dispenser has become more attractive than ever.
+And with winter on it's way, bringing with it grim weather, the prospect of a home beer dispenser has become more attractive than ever.
 A cold, frothing pint right in the comfort of your living room?
 Bliss.

 While in the past mini-kegs and their ilk have proven underwhelming (flat, warm beer, anyone?
 Thought not), modern home beer dispensers are an accomplished proposition.
 From temperature control, to proper dispensing taps (akin to those in a pub), counter-top size, and handy refill systems - you won't miss the pub at all.

 Did we mention the savings?
 We probably should mention how cost effective these machines end up being.
 After the initial outlay, you're cutting out the mark-up you get in any bar.
 Pair up with some home-made cocktails and you're in speakeasy heaven.

 The Fizzics DraftPour Beer Dispenser is as cunning a machine as we've encountered.

 Successfully pitched on Shark Tank, it utilises soundwaves to transform a standard canned or bottled beer into a pub-grade draft pour.
 Gosh, it works - the body of the beer tastes creamier, the head foams perfectly.
 Especially great for Guinness.

 This is our absolute favourite, both in terms of taste of the beer dispensed, and the ease of use.
 Simply install the beer keg, plug the Blade in, wait for it to cool (to a crisp 2 degrees Celsius), then pour and enjoy.
 The 8 litres of beer in the keg will stay frothy and drinking fresh, provided you keep the Blade switched on.